 Many products can be transferred to a new home as long as the property is acceptable to your equity release provider as continuing security.
 With a lifetime mortgage, if your new property is worth less than your old home, you may have to repay some of the outstanding loan.

 For a step-by-step guide to the equity release process, see the ‘Is equity release right for me?’ section.
-It can take in the region of four months from when you first got in touch with the Saga Equity Release Advice Service until the money is transferred into your account.

 A lifetime mortgage becomes repayable when the last person named on the equity release agreement dies or moves permanently into long-term care.
 The amount owed is usually paid to the equity release provider from the sale proceeds of the property, although it can come from other financial means.